isomerpages/imsilver/_stay-healthy-go-digital/0-overview.md

 Need one-on-one assistance?
 Drop by a Digital Clinic to get personalized assistance for your mobile phone related queries.
 Click <a href="http://imsilver.sg/dc" target="_blank">here</a> to learn more about Digital Clinics.

 One-on-one assistance is also available at selected Community Clubs as part of the Tech Connect initiative.
-Click <a href="https://www.pa.gov.sg/engage/connect-with-government/tech-connect-brochures" target="_blank">here</a> to learn about Tech Connect.
+Click <a href="https://www.pa.gov.sg/engage/connect-with-government/tech-connect-brochures" target="_blank">here</a> to find out more about Tech Connect.

+For online banking and payments, you may visit your preferred bank branches for assistance.